-Rosie Moore paints landscapes and still lifes.
-Moore uses her keen sense of color and painterly brush strokes to express the sensation of light.
+Rosie Moore uses vibrant color and lively brush strokes intermingled with intricate pattern to create harmonious scenes of harbors and still lifes.
 Her paintings are both intimate and joyful.
 Her work has been included in numerous solo and group exhibitions in Maine and Washington, DC.
 Moore holds a MFA form American University, Washington, DC.
-She also studied at Corcoran Art School, Washington, DC, and Wellesley College, Massachusetts, and she was on the faculty of the Washington Studio School from 1985-1995.
+She also studied at Corcoran College of Art and Design, Washington, DC, and Wellesley College, Massachusetts, and she was on the faculty of the Washington Studio School from 1985-1995.
 Moore splits her time between Maine and Washington, DC, maintaining studios in both locations.

 author of Drawing on the Right Side of the Brain